Team-Tiki/tiki-client/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Issue Template
+name: Feature request
-about: TIKI 이슈 템플릿
+about: Suggest an idea for this project
 title: ''
 labels: ''
 assignees: ''